 – Owen Ferguson, MD, GoodPractice

 For many L&D functions, utilising technology to deliver learning experiences is a strategic priority.
-Established learning technologies such as e-learning and learning management systems, as well as newer options such as online groups/networks and performance support tools represent considerable investment.
+Established learning technologies such as e-learning and learning management systems, as well as newer options such as online groups/networks and performance support

-The impact (or otherwise) of these learning technologies is an critical means by which L&D’s success is judged.
+The impact (or otherwise) of these learning technologies is a critical means by which L&D’s success is judged.
 Given this, how much does L&D really know about how these technologies are being received by managers, and how useful they are perceived to be?

 The key questions we seek to answer in this report are: